 What is the intended application of the monopod?
 Will you be using it mainly for video?
 You need something lightweight that can be held and carried easily for moving shots.
 Do you need a monopod for still photography?
-Ensure that you pick one with a tripod base or one swappable base like rubber feet and spiked feet.
+Ensure that you pick one with a tripod base or one swappable base like rubber leg and spiked leg.
 The spiked feet, in particular, can be very helpful on soft surfaces like sand and grass.
 Even though a three-legged base cannot be as stable as a real tripod, it does help to go one or two stops higher without the risk of blurring the shot.

 The best monopods are either made of aluminum alloy or carbon fiber.
 Both materials are equally sturdy.
 But carbon fiber frames tend to be lighter weight and are better suited for cold weather.
 These are pricier though and are usually preferred by professional travel or sports photographers.
 If you are a hobbyist, you can do just fine with an inexpensive aluminum alloy monopod.
 By the way, most photographers also tend to use the monopod as an alpenstock.
 So buy a sturdy one.

 Does your photography involve travel?
 You’d want a lightweight and portable monopod that can be carried easily and tucked into your travel bag when not in use.
 Monopods can weigh from 1 lbs. to 4 lbs.
 While that might not seem like a huge difference, even one pound of weight can seem like a lot when you have a heavy lens and camera mounted on it.
 So the lighter the setup, the easier it is to use.